Get matched with vetted scholarships and enter our

 What is the graduation rate at University of Rhode Island?

-72% of students who start at University of Rhode Island end up finishing their degree within six years of enrolling.
-This is 14% more than the national median.
+71% of students who start at University of Rhode Island finish their degree within six years of enrolling.
+This is 13% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Rhode Island go on to earn?

-10 years after starting school at University of Rhode Island, the median earnings among students who received federal financial aid was $69,743.
+The median income of students 10 years after starting at University of Rhode Island is $69,743.
 This is $19,352 more than the national median.

 How much do students at Rhode Island take out in loans?

-Graduates of Rhode Island have to take out a median of $22,250 in federal student loans.
+Graduates of Rhode Island take out a median of $22,250 in federal student loans.
 This is $8,750 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources